 Wallace Community College does not provide health services; however, health services and educational information regarding health and safety issues are provided to students in a variety of ways.
-Health-related educational issues are handled mainly by information sharing.
-An overview of health services and safety information is provided to students during SOAR sessions.
+Health related educational issues are handled mainly by information sharing.
+An overview of health services and safety information is provided to students during the College's orientation program.
 Counseling services on the Wallace Campus and Student Services on the Sparks Campus each maintain health information brochures that may be obtained by students.
 These offices also maintain a comprehensive list of referrals for student use.
 Additionally, the College staff encourages students to participate in health-related activities scheduled at any College location and/or surrounding community.
-These activities include blood drives and healthrelated workshops.
+These activities include blood drives and health-related workshops.